With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete involves:
+Some of the work we perform consists of:

 • Viewing the blower, motor, drain line and coils

-• Watching pressure and temperature
+• Confirming pressure and temperature

-• Reviewing lines, refrigerant levels and connections
+• Reviewing lines, refrigerant totals and connections

-There’s still time to have service done this fall—and we can get your furnace prepared for heating season too.
+It’s not too late to have maintenance done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a couple of things:
+You’ll only need a handful of tools:

 • Wet-dry vacuum and hose with a soft brush attachment